qiskit-community/qiskit-jku-provider/README.md

 This module contains a [Qiskit](https://www.qiskit.org/) provider for the JKU simulator.

 The purpose of the JKU simulator is to simulate quantum circuits on a classical computer.
-In the JKU simulator this is done using the QMDD data structure for improving runtime and memory consumption in situations where the simulated quantum state contains redundancies.
+In the JKU simulator this is done using a specialized decision-diagrams data structure for improving runtime and memory consumption in situations where the simulated quantum state contains redundancies.

 The [JKU simulator](http://iic.jku.at/eda/research/quantum_simulation/) was written by Alwin Zulehner and Robert Wille from Johannes Kepler University in Linz.